Fort Lauderdale Probation Violation Attorney

-As a result of a plea bargain or simply the terms of a criminal conviction, you may have been placed on probation.
+One common result of a criminal conviction is being placed on probation.
+You may have taken a plea bargain or been awarded probation as part of the terms of your conviction.
 Probation is a form of supervised release that allows you to remain in the community instead of going to jail or prison.
 It comes with conditions that you must follow, and if you violate those conditions, you could face serious penalties.

 When you work with our team, we will thoroughly investigate the circumstances leading up to the alleged violation and build a strong defense on your behalf.
-Our ultimate goal is to help you avoid being sent back to jail or prison and continue on with your life.
+Our ultimate goal is to help you avoid being sent back to jail or prison and allow you to continue on with your life.
 Get in touch with our probation violation lawyer today to get started on your case.
-Call 954-523-3811 for guidance through the criminal justice system.
+We offer free consultations so you can get answers and renewed hope at no cost.
+Call 954-543-1186 for guidance through the criminal justice system.

 What is Probation?